Frazz by Jef Mallett for September 21, 2013

 Frazz: Equinox: Its root words are "equine," meaning horse, and "ox," meaning big, heavy, mean animal.
 Miss Plainwell: That's not anywhere close to correct.
 Frazz: But it's right.
 Miss Plainwell: You survive the dwindling daylight every fall.
 Frazz: I just hate feeling trampled by it.

-barbara chaffin Premium Member about 11 years ago
+barbara chaffin Premium Member over 11 years ago

 me too